What is PLM? | Product Lifecycle Management | Autodesk

 Privacy | Cookie preferences | Report noncompliance | Terms of use | Legal (US Site) | Impressum | © 2024 Autodesk Inc. All rights reserved

 Every day, manufacturers juggle multiple CAD systems as they move from concept to delivery, opening their process to confusion, data loss and delays.
-Autodesk PLM provides multi-CAD integrations that keep teams working in the tools they know and collaborating efficiently across your organisation and with suppliers – regardless of file type.
+Autodesk PLM provides multi-CAD integrations that keep teams working in the tools they know and collaborating efficiently across your organization and with suppliers–regardless of file type.

 Read how industry leaders use PLM software to remove product development collaboration barriers, accelerate processes, increase efficiency and power agility.